 Based on Žove’s example, if your customer visits your webpage > reads a blog post > signs up for a free trial > upgrades to a paid plan.
 Then your sequence of campaigns would look like this:

-• First campaign aimed towards getting website visitors to a valuable blog post on your webpage
+- The first campaign is aimed at getting website visitors to a valuable blog post on your webpage

-• Second campaign with an objective of generating leads for free trials, retargeting those that visited your webpage
+- Next, the second campaign has the objective of generating leads for free trials, retargeting those who visited your webpage

-• Third campaign aimed towards upgrading to a paid plan, remarketing to people who signed up for a free trial
+- The third campaign is aimed towards upgrading to a paid plan, remarketing to people who signed up for a free trial

 Choose ad formats that increase your clickthrough rates